STEEPLE INN 2471

 ST JUDES BOWLING CLUB 1911

-All smiles for the camera are St Judes Bowling Club in 1985 for had won the Sixmilewater league and Chest Heart and Stroke Cup.
+All smiles for the camera are St Judes Bowling Club in 1985 for they had won the Sixmilewater league and the Chest, Heart & Stroke Cup.

-Top left are Rachael Wallace, Amanda McCarroll, George Barnes, Cyril Monteith, Johnathan Curry, Mr Barnes, Mr. Barnes, Neil Booth and Vivienne Barnes.
+Back row: has Rachael Wallace, Amanda McCarroll, George Barnes, Cyril Monteith, Johnathan Curry, Mr Barnes, Neil Booth and Vivienne Barnes.

-Middle row has Maud Baird, Charlotte McCarroll, Arnold Woods, John Brovard, Andy Kane, Marion Cuckson and Mrs Johnston.
+Middle row: Maud Baird, Charlotte McCarroll, Arnold Woods, John Brovard, Andy Kane, Marion Cuckson and Mrs Johnston.

 SCOTT PORTRAIT 1309